pret/pokecrystal/FAQ.md

 ## How do I edit maps?

 For `asm` scripts, read [docs/map_event_scripts.md](docs/map_event_scripts.md).
-For `blk` layouts, try [Polished Map][polished-map] or [crowdmap][crowdmap].
+For `blk` layouts, use [Polished Map][polished-map].

 ## How do I edit the colors of an image?

 Most `.png` images are paletted PNGs.
 You can edit these with any program that supports creating PNGs with palette information.
 These palettes should consist of exactly 4 colors.
 Additionally, for Pokémon images, the first color should be white, and the last black.
-Tools such as Paint and [GIMP](https://www.gimp.org/) will do the right job, while other tools such as Photoshop might mess it up and output palettes of 255 colors even though only using 4.
-You may try using tools like [GraphicsGale](https://graphicsgale.com/us/) or [IrfanView](https://www.irfanview.com/) to fix this, or sometimes resaving the image in Paint seems to help.
+Tools such as Paint and [GIMP](gimp) will do the right job, while other tools such as [paint.net](paintdotnet) or Photoshop might mess it up and output palettes of 255 colors even though only using 4.
+You may try using tools like [GraphicsGale](graphicsgale) or [IrfanView](irfanview) to fix this, or sometimes resaving the image in Paint seems to help.

 Some image `.png` files are greyscale.
 This indicates that even though these images do have proper colors in-game, they're shared with something else, and as such changing them will affect other things as well.
 Don't try opening the `.2bpp` files, these only contain the image data as well, not the palettes.